-a) In a four-man heat, a general judging consensus using plus/minus system on the judging tally sheet must break ties.
-In the case of a 3 way tie, then the plus and minus system is used to decide the best two waveski surfers, then used again to split those two waveski surfers.

-b) Count backs on tied judging sheets are to go to the highest scoring wave from the best 2 waves, and if necessary continue to the next highest wave until the tie is broken.
-In the event that the tie cannot be broken in this manner, the tabulator would then count the best 3 waves, the best 4 waves and up until the tie is broken on the tied sheet only.

-c) Only unbreakable ties on the overall tally sheet will be re-surfed but the Contest Director may decide due to time constraints or if conditions are suitable allow an extra surfer to progress rather than re-surf the heat.
+- a) In a two, three, four, five -man heat, a general judging consensus using plus/minus system on the judging tally sheet must break ties.
+Where scores cannot be separated then the plus and minus system is used to decide the best two waveski surfers, then used again to split those two waveski surfers. - b) Count backs on tied judging sheets are to go to the highest scoring wave from the best 2 waves, and if necessary continue to the next highest wave until the tie is broken.
+In the event that the tie cannot be broken in this manner, the tabulator would then count the best 3 waves, the best 4 waves and up until the tie is broken on the tied sheet only. - c) Only unbreakable ties on the overall tally sheet will be re-surfed but the Contest Director may decide due to time constraints or if conditions are suitable allow an extra surfer to progress rather than re-surf the heat.
+Finals however will need to be resurfed or equal status applied eg two surfers have the same result and the tie cannot be broken the Contest director may decided to award equal result at the higher level such as a 2 person final; then equal 1st place would be awarded to both surfers.